noironetworks/opflex-documentation/README.md

 In previous OpFlex plugin versions (referred to as Classical mode) it was necessary to decide at the time of deployment if the mode of the plugin will be Neutron/ML2 or GBP, and it was not possible to use both GBP and Neutron/ML2 APIs at the same time.
 Starting from OpFlex plugin version 2.2.1.
-It is possible to deploy
+It is possible to deploy the plugin in “Unified” mode.
+In unified mode it is possible to create application topologies using either Neutron or GBP API.
+Unified plugin mode also requires OpenStack release Mitaka or higher and ACI release 2.2(1) or higher.

+Some of the new features introduced in ACI Release 2.3(1) are only supported in Unified Mode.
+These features are IPv6 and Multiple VMM Domain support.
+These features are not available when deploying in traditional mode.